Sell more with better email & SMS

 Preview text: Don’t Wait!
 Freshen Up Your Dog’s Plate

 The Farmer’s Dog is a pet food delivery service offering fresh, human-grade dog food.
-They use high-quality natural ingredients and work with veterinary nutritionists to ensure their recipes are nutritionally complete and balanced for dogs.
+It uses high-quality natural ingredients and works with veterinary nutritionists to ensure its recipes are nutritionally complete and balanced for dogs.

-Also, the use of the word “fresh” suggests that Blackie’s food plan with The Farmer’s Dog needs to be different from those highly-processed traditional commercial dog foods – which are jam-packed with preservatives.
+Its use of the word “fresh” suggests that Blackie’s food plan with The Farmer’s Dog needs to be different from those highly-processed traditional commercial dog foods, which are jam-packed with preservatives.
 At the same time, the preview text creates a sense of urgency.

 The email clearly communicates the USP of Farmer Dog’s meal plans.
-They have added stats supporting how their personalized and pre-portioned meal plans improve the quality of life of dogs.
+It has added stats supporting how its personalized and pre-portioned meal plans improve the quality of life of dogs.

-With the added charm of an irresistible “Get 60% Off” call-to-action, they have crafted a jaw-breaking email that I couldn’t stop myself from adding to this list.
+With the added charm of an irresistible “Get 60% Off” call to action, The Farmer’s Dog have crafted a compelling pet care email that you can be inspired by.

-PupBox is a subscription-based service that provides customized puppy products as well as training information to help dog owners raise a happy and healthy furbaby.
+PupBox is a subscription-based service that provides customized puppy products and training information to help dog owners raise happy and healthy fur babies.

-The subject line knocks the use of emojis out of the park and presents an irresistible 75% OFF offer, followed by the preview text talking about the new incoming pet month.
-Also, the subject line is personalized with the recipient’s dog’s name; in this case, it’s “Scott.”
+The subject line expertly uses emojis and presents an irresistible “75% OFF” offer, followed by the preview text talking about the new incoming pet month.
+What’s also fun is that the subject line is personalized with the recipient’s dog’s name: “Scott.”

-Also, the email talks to the dog, not the owner – which makes it so cute.
-The email’s copy comprises engaging and relatable language to promote their offer, like “Yappy New Pet Month,” “Hey pup,” “yappy way” and “pawsome box of goodies.”
+The email talks to the dog, not the owner, which makes it so cute.
+Its copy comprises engaging and playful language to promote its offer, like “Yappy New Pet Month,” “Hey pup,” “yappy way,” and “pawsome box of goodies.”

 Like seriously, how can you not love it?

-Alongside the engaging copy, this email comprises a cute picture of a well-dressed dog along with PupBox’s subscription box.
+Alongside the unique copy, this email comprises a cute picture of a well-dressed dog along with PupBox’s subscription box.

-Lastly, the 75% OFF offer marked in bold along with the code “NEWPET75” makes me want to click on their CTA – “Paw Here Scott” immediately.
+Lastly, the ”75% OFF” offer marked in bold along with the code “NEWPET75” makes the reader want to click on its CTA, “Paw Here Scott,” immediately.

-The best way to stop your dogs from feeling left out of all the fun celebrations and day-to-day moments – Wufer’s the answer.
-Wufers specializes in creating safe, beautiful, and delicious gourmet dog treats made with locally-sourced, human-grade ingredients.
+The best way to stop your dogs from feeling left out of all the fun celebrations and day-to-day moments?
+Wufers.
+This brand specializes in creating safe, amusing, and delicious gourmet dog treats made with locally-sourced, human-grade ingredients.

-The use of emojis and words “NEW” and “EXCLUSIVE” in the subject line in Wufer’s email makes it stand out in a crowded inbox, helping catch the reader’s attention.
-This email is promoting Wufers’ new product, “Burgs & Beers” – a dog treat that looks like a burger and a beer.
+The use of emojis and the words “NEW” and “EXCLUSIVE” in the subject line of Wufers’ email makes it stand out in a crowded inbox, helping catch the reader’s attention.
+This email promotes Wufers’ new product, “Burgs & Beers,” which is a dog treat that looks like a burger and a beer.
 If you’re a dog owner on the lookout for a new and interesting treat for your dog(s), this email is likely to catch your attention.

-At the same time, they have clearly mentioned that Burgs & Beer is an exclusive dog treat for the Cookie Club Subscribers, acting as a motivation for dog owners to subscribe.
-Alongside this, they have listed down a few other benefits of subscribing, like access to exclusive boxes and the ability to save money on every cookie box.
+At the same time, it has clearly mentioned that Burgs & Beer is an exclusive dog treat for the Cookie Club Subscribers, which provides an incentive for dog owners to subscribe.
+Alongside this, it has listed other benefits of subscribing, like access to exclusive boxes and the ability to save money on every cookie box.

-Also, I love how the copy is so captivating and attention-grabbing – with the inclusion of phrases like – your dog is going to flip for this, and your pup doesn’t have to wait for a burger to fall off the grill.
-If you’re a dog owner, this language is likely to resonate with you and make you subscribe straight away.
+The copy is captivating and attention-grabbing, with the inclusion of phrases like “your dog is going to flip for this,” and “your pup doesn’t have to wait for a burger to fall off the grill.”
+If you’re a dog owner, this play on words is likely to resonate with you and make you subscribe straight away.

-Rowan is committed to setting new standards in coat care – as the brand is laser-focused on creating naturally-derived formulas made with high-quality, human-grade ingredients that leave fur skin healthy and shiny.
+Rowan is committed to setting new standards in coat care, as the brand is laser-focused on creating naturally-derived formulas made with high-quality, human-grade ingredients that leave fur healthy and shiny.

 This email is special in so many ways.
-First of all, the subject line is personalized and attention-grabbing – as it makes the recipient feel that their dog is valued and deserves the best care possible.
-The email is easy to read and so well-organized, with clear headings and concise descriptions for the different bundles they offer.
-They have also used relatable phrases for dog owners, like “PAWSOME NEWS” and “Round of Appaws.”
+First of all, the subject line is personalized and instantly intriguing, as it makes the recipient feel that their dog is valued and deserves the best care possible.
+The email is easy to read and well-organized, with clear headings and concise descriptions of the different bundles it offers.
+It has also used witty phrases for dog owners, like “PAWSOME NEWS” and “Round of Appaws.”

-The email also straight up presents the “FREE SHIPPING OVER $50” at the top – to catch the reader’s attention.
+At the top of the email, it straight up presents the “FREE SHIPPING OVER $50” to immediately capture the reader’s attention.
 Lastly, the inclusion of customer reviews adds to the effectiveness of the email.

-I love how well-designed the email is as it targets dog owners who are on the lookout for high-quality, natural products for their furry friends.
+All of this together creates a well-designed email that targets dog owners on the lookout for high-quality, natural products for their furry friends.

 Preview text: *Offer valid on all sizes of BIXBI Pocket Trainers and Liberty Trainers.

 BIXBI offers treats and supplements made from 100% fresh meat and honest ingredients for both cats and dogs.
-This email from BIXBI is special because of its Halloween theme and the special 20% discount the company is offering.
+This email from BIXBI stands out because of its Halloween theme and the exclusive 20% discount the company is offering.

-The subject line is attention-grabbing, all thanks to the playful tone and the use of emojis – a great tactic for increasing email open rates that makes the recipient want to open the email.
+The subject line grabs attention, all thanks to the playful tone and the use of emojis, which is a clever tactic for increasing email open rates.
 The preview text provides recipients with a glimpse of the offer, which increases the chances of the email being opened.

-I love how visually appealing the email is – not just because of the Halloween theme but also because of the images of the products added to it.
-I love how they have added the “Shop Now” CTA below every product mentioned in their email – making it easier for pet owners to shop.
+The visual appeal of this email is great.
+Not just because of the Halloween theme but also because of the images of the products added to it.
+It has added the “Shop Now” CTA below every product mentioned in its email, making it easier for pet owners to shop.

 The use of the discount code “TREATORTREAT” is a fun and encouraging way to present the discount in front of the recipients.

-I love how transparent they were – as they mentioned that this offer is not valid on active subscriptions.
-Lastly, they have mentioned that this is a limited-time offer – as it’ll expire on 11/02/2022 at 11:59 pm MST, creating a sense of urgency.
+It’s worth noting how transparent BIXBI is.
+It mentions that this offer is not valid on active subscriptions and that this is a limited-time offer — it expires on “11/02/2022” at “11:59 pm MST,” creating a sense of urgency.

-Overall, this email utilizes the Halloween theme and discount offer effectively to promote BIXBI’s products and encourage purchases.
+Take inspiration from this email because it utilizes the Halloween theme and discount offer effectively to promote BIXBI’s products and encourage purchases.

 Preview text: Become a member today and save as you shop.

-Pet Valu is a Canada-based pet store chain with over 40 years of existence.
-From pet food to treats to toys and accessories, they offer a wide range of products for both dogs and cats.
+Pet Valu is a Canada-based pet store chain that has been around for over 40 years.
+From pet food to treats to toys and accessories, it offers a wide range of products for both dogs and cats.

-And they also have a reward program – which they have promoted heavily in this email.
-The subject line highlights that Pet Valu’s reward program is rewarding, encouraging recipients to become members to start receiving rewards and special discounts for their pet purchases.
+A cool feature is its reward program, which is promoted heavily in this email.
+The subject line highlights that Pet Valu’s reward program is rewarding, encouraging recipients to become members and start receiving rewards and special discounts for their pet purchases.

 The email copy clearly communicates the benefits of becoming a member, like earning a free bag of pet food after 12 purchases, getting discounts, and earning free dog washes.
-Also, it highlights how easy it is to purchase from Pet Valu:
+It also highlights how easy it is to purchase from Pet Valu:

 Subject: Discover the Flexport® Advantage